midatlanticrisa/climToolsReference/content/Shoreline Assessment Mapper/_index.md

 ---
 title: "Shoreline Assessment Mapper"
 description: "Shoreline Assessment Mapper"
-date: 2020-04-22T12:48:50-0400
+date: 2020-04-22T16:56:20-0400
 weight: 1
 draft: false
 ---
-Developers: Virginia Institute of Marine Science (VIMS), Center for Coastal Resources Management (CCRM)
+Developer: Virginia Institute of Marine Science (VIMS), Center for Coastal Resources Management (CCRM)

 #### Tool Summary
 **Description:** The Shoreline Assessment Mapper is an interactive map that displays a variety of shoreline data for the coastal zone of Virginia.